 Your Choice of VI Lenders

 When it comes to finding a home loan, keep in mind that in almost all cases you will be working with an institution that has a presence in the US Virgin Islands, which probably eliminates your bank if you’re living in the mainland US.
-Our local banks are Banco Popular, First Bank, Merchants Bank and Scotia Bank.
+Our local banks are Banco Popular, First Bank, Merchants Bank and Oriental Bank.
 Barbara can refer you to a qualified mortgage associate at a local bank or a mortgage broker who works with various lending institutions that do business in the VI.
 These folks can answer questions and get you ready to begin your search for a home.
 Be sure to ask them about their “products” (mortgages) and the various costs they charge to help you finance your purchase.
 Shop your loan!

 What Kind of Loan do You Need?